 We hope that you enjoy exploring the National Dropout Prevention Centers Web sites.

 The National Dropout Prevention Centers Web sites are managed by the National Dropout Prevention Center/Network, located on the campus of Clemson University.
-The Web site of the National Dropout Prevention Center for Students with Disabilities (NDPC-SD) is managed jointly by NDPC-SD and the Education Development Center, Inc. (EDC), and sponsored by the U.S. Department of Education, Office of Special Education Programs (OSEP).
-The primary contacts for NDPC Web site issues are:
+The Web site of the National Dropout Prevention Center for Students with Disabilities (NDPC-SD) is maintained by NDPC.
+The primary contact for NDPC Web site issues are:

 GetNetWise is an online resource that provides information and tools that parents and teachers can use to guide children to a safe online experience.